serdaroquai/practise/README.md

 [1,3,4,6,7,9]   left = 3; right = 5; mid = 4; 7 == 7 loop ends
 ~~~

-* Variation 2: (looks for a range with lower bound upper bound)
+* Variation 2: (solution space is a range of elements)
   * Below example is looking for a range of size 1 (since `lo < hi` as terminate condition)
   * predicate is `arr[mid] >= target`.
   * since every element that satisfies the predicate is a candidate solution we can't ignore mid if predicate holds true thus `hi=mid`